abehmiel/abehmiel.github.io/about.md

 I have a current music project called Holistic Wellness.
 I played guitar, bass, ukulele, sing, sequence drums and did other stuff for a solo music project called \_11:34 (underscore eleven thirty four) which was my primary vehicle for creative ideas for about six years.
 I also used to be in the bands Sonar Mellowship, The Cross Product, Carl Consumer and the Red White and Blue Torpedoes, Undefined Auguments, and Density of States.

-I’m vegan, sober and I like to ride bikes and do pistol squats.
+I’m vegan, sober, ENM, and I like to ride bikes and do pistol squats.

 The picture in the background was taken on the Isle of Santorini in Greece in September 2010, and was modified using a Mandelbrot-type fractal map.